Monday, July 1

 I am looking forward to traveling to other Spanish speaking countries in the future because I feel a lot more confident in my speaking abilities.
 I think before this trip I also underestimated the value of traveling as a lifelong hobby.
 I am glad I took the time to improve my Spanish because it is the 2nd most spoken language in the world and may very well pass English in my lifetime.

 I was sometimes a bit closed off in high school.
-I have become a lot more self-assured throughout college, so I was ready to have new experiences in Salamanca and begin a new page of my life.
-After meeting people from all over the world and speaking a second language, the remaining insecurities from my past disappeared.
-I used to be overcautious when speaking and trying new things.
-Being on such a short study abroad trip has made me realize that too many opportunities are thrown away with hesitation.
-You have to take chances right as they come, and if you wait till “the time is right” it will usually be too late.
+Since I had become a lot more self-assured throughout college, I was ready to have new experiences in Salamanca and begin a new page of my life.
+Meeting people from all over the world and speaking a second language has made me much more confident.
+Being on such a short study abroad trip has also made me realize that too many opportunities are thrown away with hesitation.
+You have to take chances right as they come, and if you just wait till “the time is right” it will usually be too late.
 Embracing discomfort is a good thing.
 I am incredibly blessed at this point in my life and can’t wait to see what new adventures lie around the corner:)

 Sunday, June 30th